 Cost of Hiring a Marketer

 If you prefer to handle all of your marketing in house, you’ll likely need to hire someone to manage your campaigns.
-This costs between $30,000-$40,000 at a minimum, but digital marketing specialists with more experience will of course expect higher yearly salaries.
+This costs between $30,000-$40,000 at a minimum, but legal digital marketing specialists with more experience will of course expect higher yearly salaries.

 Solo practitioners and small firms may not be able to hire another full-time employee, and if they can, they’ll often choose to hire someone to work on client intake or paperwork first.
 Costs of managing campaigns make getting a firm’s marketing off the ground nearly impossible for many mid-sized firms vying for clients.